Three Sisters (play): Act IV

-In the fourth and final act, outdoors behind the home, the soldiers are preparing to leave the area.
-A flash-photograph is taken.
-There is an undercurrent of tension because Solyony has challenged the Baron (Tuzenbach) to a duel over a flimsy pretext.
-Solyony had told Irina that he would kill any successful suitor for her hand but she still agreed to marry Tuzenbach, notwithstanding which she confesses that she cannot love him, likening her heart to a piano whose key has been lost.
-(Tuzenbach, having left the Army was under no obligation to agree to the duel but did so, anyway, losing his life for what would have been a loveless marriage.)
+The soldiers are preparing to leave the area.
+A photograph is taken.
+There is tension because Solyony has challenged Tuzenbach to a duel.
+Solyony had told Irina that he would kill any successful suitor for her hand, but she still agreed to marry Tuzenbach, notwithstanding which she confesses that she cannot love him.
+Tuzenbach, having left the Army, is under no obligation to agree to the duel but does so anyway, losing his life for what would have been a loveless marriage.
 As the soldiers are leaving, a shot is heard, and Tuzenbach's death in the duel is announced shortly before the end of the play.

-Masha has to be pulled, sobbing, from Vershinin's arms, but her husband willingly, compassionately, asks that they start again.
+Masha has to be pulled, sobbing, from Vershinin's arms, but her husband compassionately asks that they start again.
 Olga has reluctantly accepted the position of permanent headmistress of the school where she teaches and is moving out.
-She is taking Anfisa with her, thus rescuing the elderly woman from Natasha.
+She is taking Anfisa with her, rescuing the elderly woman from Natasha.

-Irina's fate is uncertain but, even in her grief at Tuzenbach's death, she wants to persevere in her work as a teacher.
-Natasha remains as the chatelaine, in charge and in control of everything.
+Irina's fate is uncertain but, even in her grief at Tuzenbach's death, she wants to persevere as a teacher.
+Natasha remains as the chatelaine, in charge of everything.
 Andrei is stuck in his marriage with two children, unwilling and unable to do anything for his wife or himself.
-As the play closes, the three sisters stand in a desperate embrace, gazing off as the soldiers depart to the sound of a band's gay march.
-As Chebutykin sings Ta-ra-ra-boom-di-ay to himself, Olga's final lines call for an end to the confusion all three feel at life's sufferings and joy: "If we only knew...
+As the play closes, the three sisters stand in a desperate embrace, gazing off as the soldiers depart to the sound of marching music.
+As Chebutykin sings Ta-ra-ra-boom-di-ay to himself, Olga's final lines seek an end to the confusion the sisters feel at life's sufferings and joy: "If we only knew...
 If we only knew."